lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Rule/Assumption 2: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).

 - Rule/Assumption 3: Empirical tests, hypothetical tests, and security checks should be done to demonstrate how this (or any) voting system measurably succeeds or measurably fails to work.
+In some cases falsifiability may need to be a criteria for types of requirements for voting and coordination systems.
-[E.g. "I just like it." or: "I just don't like it."
-Are not sufficient reasons to use or to not use a given voting process.]
+[E.g. "I just like it." or: "I just don't like it." or "It must (or must not) have undefineable_property_X." are not sufficient reasons to use or to not use a given voting process.]

 - Rule/Assumption 4: Voting issues must be definable and defined in measurable and testable ways.
 E.g. If this system does work, disinformation will be used to prevent it from working.